casasoftch/casawp/plugin-assets/global/featherlight/README.md

 	});

 ## Open images with Featherlight
-Us a link and point the data-featherlight attribute to the desired attribute which contains the link...
+Use a link and point the data-featherlight attribute to the desired attribute which contains the link...

 	<a href="myimage.jpg" data-featherlight="image">Open Image</a>

 ...or directly provide the link as the data-featherlight attribute:

-	<span data-featherlight="myimage.jpg">Open Image</span>
+	<a href="#" data-featherlight="myimage.jpg">Open Image</a>

 ## Open lightbox with ajax content
 Use Featherlight with ajax using 'ajax' keyword or providing a url.
 It even supports selecting elements inside the response document.